acenet-arc/vm-management/README.md

 ### Hardware requirements

 #### RAM
-The below table shows how much RAM is used on a VM with a given number of sites.
+The below table shows how much RAM is used on a VM with a given number of WordPress sites.
 In this test a VM with 4 cores and 7.5G of RAM was used.
 These sites were basic no-frills sites with only one theme (tutorstarter) and two plugins installed (filebird-document-library,filebird ) there was also little to no content on these sites.

 |Sites | RAM(GB)|
 |------|--------|